Dudes.

 Now take all of the memories and images outlined above and then replace the high school teams with former college stars and aspiring, hungry, and developing NBA players (and tack on Anthony Randolph and Stephen Curry).
 Replace your sophomore PA announcer with some play-by-play guy whose voice you recognize but whose face you don’t and David Aldridge doing color while texting non-stop (presumably trying to pin down the latest trade rumor).
 Your high school cheerleaders are now EA Sports chicks wearing short shorts.
 The former high school stars returning to campus are replaced by Shareef Abdur-Rahim, Jarred Jeffries and Jamal Crawford.
 Neighboring high school scouts are replaced by Paul Westphal, Rick Carlisle and Larry Riley – not to mention the coaches are Keith Smart and Pete Carrill (a/k/a Yoda).
 Welcome to the NBA Summer League in Las Vegas.

-http://sports.espn.go.com/espn/page2/story?page=simmons/070718), the NBA Summer League has to be sport’s most well kept secret.
+As the Sports Guy wrote in a column last year (http://sports.espn.go.com/espn/page2/story?page=simmons/070718), the NBA Summer League has to be sport’s most well kept secret.
 Upon walking into the Cox Pavilion (where the UNLV women's basketball team plays and worked the event), we experienced this alternative universe.
 (SportsGuy says it seats 3,000, but even that number is hard to believe – we’re talking about 20 rows up each side of the court with no stands behind either hoop).
 As we walked up the stairs to the venue, we said hello to the annoying Warrior tool-box who carries around the microphone during timeouts at Oracle.
 As the Lakers-Cavs game ended, we immediately found seats in the SECOND ROW AT CENTER COURT behind the table for announcers for NBA.com’s live feed.
 A few minutes later, we found three open seats in the front row directly behind Aldridge.
 If you listened or watched the game through NBA TV or NBA.com, there is no way that you did not hear us (as well as two new friends) asking color analyst David Aldridge to call out the refs when a call did not go our way.
 In fact, whenever we weren't sure how many rebounds Randolph had or how many points Curry put up in the second half, we would just look over DA's shoulder to see his live stat ticker (see pictures).
 Being that we were basically on the court watching the action, we couldn't help but notice a few things:

 (1) Stephen Curry is small and skinny (listed at 6'3, 185 but no more than 6'2, 170), looks like he is 12 years old, and clearly has great rapport already with the team.
 He shook off a very slow start (1 for his first 10 from the floor and an ankle sprain) to light it up effortlessly in the 2nd half with (a strangely quiet) 27 points after halftime.
 The guy can score in bunches.
 He’s a lot like Monta only with an outside shot.
 Still not exactly sure how they’ll defend on the court at the same time, but the offensive games are there.
 To answer Jeff’s question, he’s a lot quicker than Belinelli – much more like Monta.